We understand when it comes time to

 Cost will be dependant on your site conditions, materials used in your build and internal fixtures and fittings.
-Generally, on a standard level block the average cost/sqm can range from $1,600 - $1,800.
+Generally, on a standard level block the average cost/sqm can start from $1,600 - $1,800.

 Site costs are the costs required to build your home on your specific block of land.
 These costs can be significant and beware, as not all builder’s estimates and tenders include your site costs.